blaziq/eoepca-lps/intro/concepts/prerequisites.md

 As specified in the deployment guide, the following prerequisites are required or recommended to deploy and run EOEPCA building blocks:
 1. **Kubernetes cluster**

-   This is already provided by the Killercoda platfor we are runnning the tutorial on.
+   This is already provided by the Killercoda platform we are runnning the tutorial on.

 2. **Ingress controller**